FONQRI/Book-Summery-Designing-Data-Intensive-applications/chapter1/README.md

 Presure is a system like a more user request or havier database
 ### Performance:
 1. When Increase load parameter and keep resources unchanged how your performance affects ?
-2. When Increase load parameter How much do you need to incrace resources to keep performance same ?
+2. When Increase load parameter How much do you need to increase resources to keep performance same ?

 stateless applications can disterbute. when to disterbute?